SmartDataAnalytics/RdfProcessingToolkit/README.md

 ### Command Line Options

-* `--sparql=path/to/file.sparql` Specify one ore more SPARQL query files which to run against the default dataset.
+* `file.sparql` Specify one ore more SPARQL query files which to run against the default dataset.
 * `--server` Start a local SPARQL endpoint, featuring a simple [SNORQL HTML](https://github.com/kurtjx/SNORQL) frontend, for exploring the content of the default dataset.

 ## Building